josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🧃_cogat_is_a_containment_op.md

 # 🧃 COGAT Is a Containment Operation
 **First created:** 2025-09-26 | **Last updated:** 2025-10-05
-*Aid choreography as narrative weapon; humanitarian calm as camouflage for genocide*
+*Aid choreography as narrative weapon; humanitarian calm as camouflage for genocide.*

 ---